 -“I’ve also been fine-tuning my trolling motor concept: I crossed the cables between the TM cross shaft and where it enters the yak.
 What this does is give me steering that responds directly to the direction I push the control handle.
 I no longer have to reverse my direction logic when I choose to turn in either direction.
 I also wasn’t satisfied with my TM crank pulley, so I ripped it out and now have a horizontal reel crank that works much better. ..
 I also want to try adding a rudder directly to the body of the trolling motor…”

-This is a great example that shows how design processes are never final – There is always something new to learn, something new to test, and something that you don’t like 🙂
+This is a great example that shows how design and development processes are never final – There is always something new to learn, something new to test, and something that you don’t like 🙂

-It’s possible to find many examples for this in reviews of fishing kayaks contributed by anglers.
+It’s possible to find many examples in this article about motorized fishing kayaks ».